openstack-archive/kloudbuster/README.rst

 Licensing
 ---------

-KloudBuster is licensed under the Apache License, Version 2.0 (the "License");
+KloudBuster is licensed under the Apache License, Version 2.0 (the "License").
-you may not use this file except in compliance with the License.
+You may not use this tool except in compliance with the License.
 You may obtain a copy of the License at `<http://www.apache.org/licenses/LICENSE-2.0>`_

 Unless required by applicable law or agreed to in writing, software